profile-pic

 AI-interview Questions & Answers

 How would you design a resilient Python based ETL workflow that can handle frequent schema evolution in Snowflake without manual intervention?
 Design a resilient Python based ETL workflow that can handle frequent schema evolution in Snowflake without any intervention.
-So we are talking about an ETL workflow here where we can, um, have multiple schema changes happening through the time line of the project.
-For this, we'll have to have basically, we will be, uh, creating an object first of the the different field names that we have, and we will be comparing that field, uh, the list of field name that we have against the target table before we try to append data to that table and we'll have to first do a comparison that the table names or the number of fields on or the nature of the field that we're expecting is the same as present in the underlying, uh, target table.
-If it's not, we will update our, uh, we'll be updating our, uh, the reference, uh, reference DDL that we have.
+So we are talking about an ETL workflow here where we can, have multiple schema changes happening through the time line of the project.
+For this, we'll have to have basically, we will be, creating an object first of the different field names that we have, and we will be comparing that field, the list of field name that we have against the target table before we try to append data to that table and we'll have to first do a comparison that the table names or the number of fields on or the nature of the field that we're expecting is the same as present in the underlying, target table.
+If it's not, we will update our, we'll be updating our, the reference DDL that we have.
 And that reference DDL can be saved in one of the as one of the seeded file that can be used later on as well.
-And that seeded file will keep on evolving as our, uh, snowflake, uh, table schema evolves.
+And that seeded file will keep on evolving as our, snowflake, table schema evolves.
 So that is one thing that we can do.
-1st, we'll be basically, we'll be comparing that seeded, uh, DDL files content against the current, uh, DDL that we have for the existing table, then we will make sure we make, uh, those, uh, changes that we found after comparison.
-That changes will have to be incorporated into the DML query that we'll have, and, uh, then we can have run the DML queries fine.
-And at the same time, those new fields or or changes that we find, we'll have to update that in the seeded, uh, DDL, um, table as well so that later on, our DDL is updated with the latest changes.
+1st, we'll be basically, we'll be comparing that seeded, DDL files content against the current, DDL that we have for the existing table, then we will make sure we make, those, changes that we found after comparison.
+That changes will have to be incorporated into the DML query that we'll have, and, then we can have run the DML queries fine.
+And at the same time, those new fields or changes that we find, we'll have to update that in the seeded, DDL, table as well so that later on, our DDL is updated with the latest changes.
 That is my response.
 Thank you.

 What are some methods to incorporate machine learning algorithms within Python ETL pipelines for data enrichment?
-So we are talking about not actually applying the machine learning algorithms to for analytics purpose on top of the ETL, but we are actually talking about how we can use machine learning algorithms within the ETL pipelines for data enrichment.
+So we are talking about not actually applying the machine learning algorithms for analytics purposes on top of the ETL, but we are actually talking about how we can use machine learning algorithms within the ETL pipelines for data enrichment.
 So again, we can use a couple of things here, maybe.
-So one thing that comes on top of my head is we can have a time series forecasting on and the time series forecasting will be done using the historical number of records that we have been observing in the final layer of ETL tables, that would be our raw data.
-And if we observe a very different number of records in our ETL layer than what is predicted by that time series, then we can raise an alert as a warning to whoever is responsible for those ETL enrichment job, then you can come and check if the difference that we see is what's the cause of that.
-So that is one thing that we can have, we can actually use the historical number of records that we are getting to make the predictions on how many records we should ideally be getting on a Sunday or on a regular weekday, and then we can create a warning system using that.
-Then the second thing, I mean, there would be a lot of things, there are a lot of things that we do in the enrichment layer, basically cleaning up the entries that we are getting in the staging layer, getting rid of the different delimiters that we have and making sure that we are using the right delimiter based on the nature of the data that we have and filling the null values that we have there and make sure the number of records, number of fields that we are getting is consistent, those kind of things.
-Basically a housekeeping kind of thing we do, making sure that and sanity check where we make sure that the records that we are getting is consistent with what we are expecting to get, but I am not sure how we can apply this further machine learning algorithms apart from that time series one that I just mentioned.
-Let me think more.
-The few more things that we can actually do.
-So if we have, let's say we are trying to, I will just try to answer this quickly.
-So if we have use cases that we are trying to predict customer's LTV behavior or customer's churn prediction, and we have, let's say, 20,000 customers data over the two years, and we find that we cannot use, this is not enough sample to make good prediction.
-So we can use machine learning algorithms to, I think it's called smart, not smart, something where we can generate the further artificial samples or further artificial customers and the behavior using those 20,000 customers to increase our customer sample size.
-And that can be basically from 20,000 sample customers, we will go to 50,000 using that.
-And then that might be enough for our LTV models later on down the line to make good predictions.
-So that is also one of the machine learning algorithms that we can use during the data ingestion process.
-Thank you.
+One thing that comes to mind is using time series forecasting on the historical number of records in the final layer of ETL tables, which is our raw data.
+The time series forecasting will be done using the historical numbers, and if we observe a very different number of records in our ETL layer than what is predicted by that time series, then we can raise an alert as a warning to whoever is responsible for those ETL enrichment jobs, so they can check if the difference is what's causing it.
+We can use the historical number of records to make predictions on how many records we should ideally be getting on a Sunday or on a regular weekday, and then we can create a warning system using that.
+Another thing is that there are a lot of things we do in the enrichment layer, basically cleaning up the entries that we're getting in the staging layer, getting rid of different delimiters that we have and making sure we're using the right delimiter based on the nature of the data that we have, filling the null values that we have there, and making sure the number of records and number of fields that we're getting is consistent.
+That's basically a housekeeping kind of thing we do, making sure that the records we're getting are consistent with what we're expecting to get.
+I'm not sure how we can apply machine learning algorithms further apart from that time series one, but one more thing that comes to mind is using machine learning algorithms to generate artificial samples or artificial customers and their behavior using the 20,000 customers we have over two years.
+This can help increase our customer sample size, for example, from 20,000 to 50,000, which might be enough for our LTV models later on to make good predictions.

 How can you use Postgres write ahead logging for recovery purposes during a failed EDM job?
 How can you use Postgres write ahead logging for recovery purposes during a failed ETL job?
-To be honest, I'm not sure about the write ahead login feature of Postgres, but for recovery purposes during a failed ETL job.
-Uh, repurpose is doing a failed ATL job.
-Not sure I can, um, like, we'll be able to answer that because I'm not aware of the right
+To be honest, I'm not sure about the write ahead login feature of Postgres, but for recovery purposes during a failed ETL job. repurpose is doing a failed ATL job.
+Not sure I can, like, we'll be able to answer that because I'm not aware of the right